 During this initial evaluation period, the person is given medication to prevent the onset of withdrawal symptoms.

-On the second or third day, a board-certified anesthesiologist will administer sedation.
+A board-certified anesthesiologist will administer sedation.
 The drug naloxone is then given intravenously.
 Naloxone is an opiate antagonist, which means that it attaches to the receptors in the nervous system that would otherwise be available to the opiate.
 The presence of naloxone prevents the binding of the opiate, allowing it to be eliminated from the system.

 The sedation phase lasts from 30 to 90 minutes, during which the person’s body becomes completely free of the addictive drug without being consciously aware of any of the discomfort that results from withdrawal.